vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 + `link_with`
 + `links_with`

-We can also already navigate the whole page to our liking.
+We can also navigate the whole site to our liking.
 Probably the most important part of mechanize is its ability to let you play with links.
 Otherwise you could pretty much stick with Nokogiri on its own.
 Let’s take a look what we get returned if we ask a page for its links.

 #### **some_scraper.rb**